-Ratings represent risk relative to the continuous United States.
+Ratings represent risk relative to the contiguous United States.
 100 is the highest risk for the hazard and 1 is the lowest for the U.S., but does not indicate no risk.
 Flood and fire are rated based on the buildings in Tampa exposed to these hazards.
 See hazard sections below and check your address for details.

 The Tampa Bay area is at a severe risk of disruption from sea level rise.
 Forecasts for 2040 indicate that much of the area will be three feet underwater.
 Rising seas will disrupt Tampa’s thriving economy, real estate and financial industries and two major military bases in the area.